blanc08/blanc08/README.md

 - 👋 Hi, I’m @blanc08
 - 👀 I’m interested in Web and Game
-- 🌱 I’m currently learning React & expressjs
+- 🌱 I’m currently learning UI/UX
 - 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me : bagusoktaviadi1@gmail.com